VirtualButFake/simpoll/README.md

 ### Roblox

-1. Add the latest version of the [library via Wally](https://wally.run/package/virtualbutfake/simpoll) to your `wally.toml` file
+1. Add the latest version of the [library via Wally](https://wally.run/package/virtualbutfake/simpoll) to your `wally.toml` file and install it through `wally install` or a comparable command.
 2. To get started, use the following code:

 ```lua